City Guides

 via Anthonino’s Taverna

-Like the toasted ravioli, gooey butter cake from Russell’s Café is a St. Louis food that is easy to love.
-This decadent dessert is part coffee cake, part custard and it gets dusted with powdered sugar.
+Like toasted ravioli, gooey butter cake from Russell’s Café is a St. Louis food that is easy to love.
+This decadent dessert is part coffee cake, part custard, and it gets dusted with powdered sugar for a final sweet touch.
 In other words, it’s the perfect finish to any meal.

 The Vibe